PyNoon/curriculum/lesson_data_4/tutorial.md

 ```

 We can also use `.apply()` with `axis='columns` on an entire DataFrame
-to pass an entire row at a time to the function:
+to pass an entire row at a time to the function.

+The output will still be a single Series of the returned values.

 ```code
 def listing_to_description(row):